Comprehensive Guide to Trading Bitcoin Cash in 2022

-How to Trade Bitcoin Cash 2021 - Step-by-Step Walkthrough
+How To Trade Bitcoin Cash (BCH) In 2022 - Step-by-Step Walkthrough

 If you have read our guide on how to trade Bitcoin Cash up to this point - you should now be armed with the required tools to get started right now.

 If so, follow the step-by-step walkthrough below to start trading Bitcoin Cash today.

 Step 1: Choose a Bitcoin Cash Trading Site

 Your first port of call will be to choose a Bitcoin Cash trading site that is right for your needs.
 There are hundreds of platforms active in this market, so select one wisely.